ogmini/Notepad-Tabstate-Buffer/README.md

 - Sequence number (Stored as an unsigned LEB128)
 - Unknown bytes
   - "4th" byte 09 or 08 (File on disk vs unsaved tab)
-  - Varible chunk seen 4 and 5 bytes
+  - Variable chunk seen
+    - 2 bytes unknown
+    - Selection Start Index on close (Stored as an unsigned LEB128)
+    - Selection End Index on close (Stored as an unsigned LEB128)
   - 01 00 00 00 before CRC
 - CRC 32 of all the previous bytes starting from the 3rd byte